sinhautkarsh31/DS340-Midterm/README.md

 # Enhanced Implementation
-- Enhanced implementation code is inside of the enhanced implementation folder
+- Enhanced implementation code is inside of the enhanced implementation folder as 'research_v2'